 In order to be registered in the Swedish Population Register (folkbokförd) you need to notify the Swedish Tax Agency (Skatteverket) that you intend to move to Sweden and stay here for at least one year.
-This can be done by visiting one of our Tax Agency offices (servicekontor).
-When you visit the office all members of your family who are moving to Sweden must accompany you, including the children.
+This can be done by visiting one of our service offices (servicekontor).
+When you visit the office, all members of your family who are moving to Sweden must accompany you, including the children.

 In order for your family member to be registered in the Swedish Population Register he or she must be able to show that you have returned to Sweden after having exercised your right of free movement within the EU or EEA.

 Your family member should have followed or adhered to you when you used your right of free movement.
 Your family member needs to be able to show that you have moved to another EU or EEA country and that you have had right of residence there, for example by having worked or studied.

 Hanna, who is a Swedish citizen, moved to France to study.
 During her time there, she met a Frenchman called Pierre.
 The couple lived together in France for the duration of Hanna's studies there.
 When Hanna completed her studies they moved to Sweden.
 Now Pierre wants to be registered in the Swedish Population Register and get a personal identity number.

 Pierre goes to the Swedish Tax Agency's service office to register.
 He brings his passport, the rental contract which demonstrates that they lived together in France, and the diplomas showing that Hanna studied in France.

 You need to bring the following documents when you visit one of our service offices: